-For those who have minor children at the time of a divorce, one party or the other will likely be paying child support (unless they truly share parenting 50/50 and make about the same amount of money).
+For those who have minor children at the time of a divorce, one party or the other will likely be paying child support (unless they genuinely share parenting 50/50 and make about the same amount of money).
 Child support is paid until the child reaches age 18 or graduates from high school, whichever happens last.
 There is some gray area when it comes to how to calculate child support in Ohio.

 Many people think that Child Support calculations are black and white.
 In some cases, that may be.
-However, there are many cases in which the calculation can be a little more complex.
+However, there are many cases in which the calculation can be a little more complicated.
 The State of Ohio offers worksheets as well as a manual for how to determine the appropriate inputs for the calculations.
 Links to the resources are below.

 At the most basic level, child support is calculated based on the combined...